0ssamaak0/DLTA-AI/README.md

 </details>

-## 2. Executable (CPU only)
-you can download the executable from the [releases](https://github.com/0ssamaak0/DLTA-AI/releases) according to your OS and run it directly

-however, Executables doesn't support GPU
 # Segment Anything 🪄 (NEW)
 DLTA-AI takes the Annotation to the next level by integrating lastest Meta models [Segment Anything (SAM)](https://github.com/facebookresearch/segment-anything) to support zero-shot segmentation for any class